Scoduglas1999/FlatAI/README.md

 1.  **Synthetic Flat-Frame Generation:** The current focus of the project.
 The model learns to remove artifacts like dust motes, vignetting, and uneven illumination from astronomical images, effectively creating a perfect "flat frame" on the fly.
 2.  **Optical Aberration Correction (Physics-Informed):** The original goal.
 This version of the model was a Physics-Informed Neural Network (PINN) trained to correct optical aberrations like coma by simulating and then reversing them.

-This repository contains the code for both approaches, representing a comprehensive toolkit for deep-learning-based astrophotography processing.
+This repository contains the code for both approaches, but do note that a significant portion of this project is for personal learning and experimentation.

+While looking at the project you may realize that some files seem disjointed, superfluous, or you may notice that there is bad code in some.
+This is because I have not been culling files as they become unnecessary like I would on a real public project.
+In the end, I may release the final model once done training, but that day is not today, so browse this repo with caution understanding much of it can seem random at times.

 ## The "Flat-Field" Problem in Astrophotography